- What is Flannel Friday?

 What do we do on Facebook?

-The Flannel Friday Facebook page is a great place to get answers to many of your questions specifically related to Flannel Friday OR anything else related to youth librarianship.
+The Flannel Friday Facebook group is a great place to get answers to many of your questions specifically related to Flannel Friday OR anything else related to youth librarianship.
 We've talked about storytimes, crafts, favorite books, etc.

 Do I Have to Be on Pinterest?

 No, but it is totally worth it.
 For more information on Pinterest, see Tech How-Tos.

 No!
 We encourage you to experiment with Twitter as it is a great way for youth librarians to network, but you do not have to tweet to participate.
 For more on Twitter, see Tech How-Tos.